SpeakUP Academy

 What does the suffix -nosed mean in English?

-The suffix -nosed having a nose of a specified shape or character; figuratively, having an attitude that is tough, sharp, or searching In Spanish it usually maps to de nariz / duro / perspicaz.
+The suffix -nosed describes the shape of a nose or, figuratively, someone's attitude: hard-nosed (tough, practical) and snub-nosed (having a short, upturned nose).
+In Spanish it usually maps to de nariz / duro / perspicaz.

 Can you give an example of a word with -nosed?